 Popup chat window stays open, even if the visitor leaves the page with the tracking code.
 It can be closed manually only.

 Both chat window types have several things in common.
 They can be customized with a color scheme of your choice.
-You can also create custom color schemes and customize chat window with CSS styles.
+You can also create custom color schemes and customize the chat window with CSS.